MoserMichael/python-obj-system/python-obj-system.md

 >> calling Foo.__init__
 ```

-Memory address where object foo\_obj is stored is returned by the [id built-in](https://docs.python.org/3/library/functions.html#id)
+The memory address of object foo\_obj is returned by the [id built-in](https://docs.python.org/3/library/functions.html#id)

 __Source:__